How to deal with infertility when everyone is getting pregnant.May 31, 2021

 So now you know WHY some hurt more than others, I’d like to share a couple of tips to reduce the impact and sting of pregnancy announcements.

 Firstly – it’s important to tell people HOW you would like to find out.
 If it’s a close friend or a sibling, ask them to tell you via text message or personal phone call (I always found this was easiest).
 That way you’re not caught off guard, it’s not in public AND you find out before anyone else tells you.
 It allows you time to process it, without having to respond immediately.

 Secondly – start looking after your emotional load.
 Looking after your mental health on this journey is ESSENTIAL.
 It’s not a luxury, it’s necessary for survival.
 Find a safe space to download and process everything you are going through.
 That way you’re not storing the negative and heavy emotions on this path.
 You need to move it, and you do that by talking.
-It could be with a friend or your partner (however you need to choose wisely), a coach, or even by writing in a journal.
+It could be with a friend or your partner (however you need to choose wisely), a fertility coach (like me), or even by writing in a journal.